 - Do they accept credit cards, cash and other payment options?

-- Do they accept a wide range of services (wash and fold, press, delivery) and items (clothes, curtains, blankets, delicates, etc.)?
+- Do they accept wide range of services (wash and fold, press, delivery) and items (clothes, curtains, blankets, delicates, etc)?

-- Is their pricing model sustainable and should you engage in a price war?
+- Is their pricing model sustainable and should you engage in price war?

 - Do they have a known brand name and reputation for good service?

-If the market is saturated, it could end up in a war of attrition that a newcomer with no established band of loyal customers might give up sooner than established competitors.
+If the market is too crowded and saturated, it could end up in a war of attrition which a newcomer which doesn’t have a band of loyal customers might give up sooner than established competitors.

 Reaching out to your neighborhood audience for local store marketing might get involve handing out of flyers along with enticing offers of free laundry of up to a certain weight to test your service.
-To reach a bigger and targeted audience might involve the use of tarps on areas with significant foot traffic or newspapers targeting your intended audience — white-collar workers.
+To reach a bigger and targeted audience might involve use of tarps on areas with significant foot traffic or newspapers targeting your intended audience — white collar workers.

-Bring your business online.
-Create a website or Facebook Page, which also features your business, advertise on Google, and optimize your online presence.
-So when people use Google to search for laundry service, for example, your business is listed ahead of the competition.
+Going online, you can create a website or Facebook Page which also features your business, advertise on Google and optimize your online presence so when people use Google to search for laundry service, for example, your business is listed ahead of the competition.

-Happy clients are the best salespeople.
-So you can provide incentives (discounts, free delivery) for them to share their good experience (rating your business 5-star on Yelp or Google My Business.
-When they share your Facebook post on their timeline or link to your business listing from their blogs, you know you’re doing right.
+Happy clients are best sales people so you can also provide incentives (discounts, free delivery) for them to share their good experience (rating your business 5-star on Yelp or Google My Business, sharing your Facebook post on their timeline or linking to your websites from their blogs.

 Speaking of happy clients, not all clients are expected to have the same experience.
-Some will feel rates are too high, others complain about long waiting time, lost or damaged clothes, or disagree on the detergent used.
-As customers, they have the right to air their frustrations, and as business operators, they are our source of opportunities to improve our service.
+Some will feel rates are too high, others complain about long waiting time, lost or damaged clothes or disagree on detergent used.
+As customers they have the right to air their frustrations and as business operators, they are our source of opportunities to improve our service.

 But it’s also not expected that you’ll follow all their suggestions no matter how sensible they may be.
-You have your interests and bottom line as a reference.
-Does this change apply to the majority of my most profitable client segment?
+You have your own interests and bottomline as reference.
+Does this change apply to majority of my most profitable client segment?
 Will opening earlier or closing later attract more customers or eventually wear down equipment and raise costs for overtime pay and utilities?

 Washing clothes can be a complicated matter.
 Whites and colored clothes have to be washed separately.
-Drycleaning and laundry symbols have to be respected, and washer and dryer settings have to be matched with clothing appropriately.
-So hiring an experienced laundry staff saves you the trouble of training them from scratch, especially if you have no prior experience yourself.
-Efficiency in usage helps save energy, materials, and time.
-Running a machine with a minimal amount of laundry can lead to inefficient use of water, detergent, and electricity.
+Drycleaning and laundry symbols have to be respected and washer and dryer settings have to be matched with clothing appropriately.
+So hiring an experienced laundry staff saves you the trouble of training them from scratch especially if you have no prior experience yourself.
+Efficiency in usage helps save energy, materials and time.
+Running a machine with miminal amount of laundry can lead to inefficient use of water, detergent and electricity.

-Having staff that has experienced or willing to learn new skills helps maintain an efficient laundry shop operation.
+Having staff that have experienced or willing to learn new skills help maintain an efficient laundry shop operation.

-Getting your laundry business in good shape starts with proper research, a good understanding of how the industry works, and linking your service to the needs of your clients to improve service and product offerings.
+Getting your laundry business in a good shape starts with proper research, good understanding how the business works and relating to needs of your clients to improve service and product offerings.